 Technical product management is a hybrid role that requires the expertise of an engineer, marketer, and researcher all in one person.
-It’s a challenging role that requires you to be constantly learning new things and staying on top of industry trends.
+It’s a challenging role that requires you to constantly learn new things and stay on top of industry trends.

 - Who Is a Technical Product Manager?

 - Technical Product Manager vs. Traditional Product Manager